 - Coat your veggies and tofu in the marinade for at least 20 minutes then load up your skewers and cook.

-Vegan dhal – This creamy delicious curry is just the ticket to warm your cockles as the cool night air encroaches.
+Vegan dahl – This creamy vegan camping meal is just the ticket to warm your cockles as the cool night air encroaches.

-- In a pan combine a can of coconut milk with a can of lentils (or two, we often have two but this may be large for some), add one and a half teaspoons of cumin powder, one and a half teaspoons of coriander powder, half a teaspoon of turmeric, and a teaspoon of curry powder with a stock cube.
-Our secret ingredient is to add some garlic granules and nooch too!
+- In a pan combine a can of coconut milk with a can of lentils (or two, we often have two but this may be large for some), add one and a half teaspoons of cumin powder, one and a half teaspoons of coriander powder, half a teaspoon of turmeric, a teaspoon of garlic granuels and a teaspoon of curry powder with a stock cube.

 - You can also add veggies to the pot such as kale and mushrooms then serve with crusty bread.

-Green bean and basil pasta – If you want something a little fancier than shop brought pasta sauce then this is the dish.
+Green bean, lemon and basil pasta – If you want something a little fancier than shop brought pasta sauce then this is the dish.

 - Boil you pasta and 5 minutes before it’s done, add chopped green beans.